zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-configuration-overview.md

 1. disabled
     <details>
         <summary>
-            Registers the extension into the portal in hidden mode or displayable mode.
+            Registers the extension into the portal in hidden mode or in displayable mode.
 A value of  "false" disables an extension, and a value of "true" enables the extension.
         </summary>

     All extensions are registered into the portal in the disabled state, therefore they are disabled by default.
 This hides the extension from users, and it will not be displayed in the portal.
 The extension will remain in hidden mode until it is ready for general use.
 This is useful if the extension is not  yet ready for the public preview phase or the GA phase.
 Most partners use this capability to test the extension, or to host it for private preview.